brianglass/anastasis/files/lenten_matins.md

 For 4 verses.

-The Lord reigns over the ages and for ever and ever: for PharaohÂ’s horse went with the chariots and horsemen into the sea.
+The Lord reigns over the ages and for ever and ever: for Pharaoh’s horse went with the chariots and horsemen into the sea.

 But the children of Israel walked on dry land in the midst of the sea.

 Glory.
 Both now.

-On TUESDAYÂ— ODE 2
+On TUESDAY— ODE 2

 ****